Business structures and their effects

 If the business gets into financial or legal strife, the partners do too.
 You could also get into difficulty if one of the other partners does something wrong.
-Your choice of insurance becomes very important.
+Having proper insurance is very important.

 What is an LLC (limited liability company)?

 An LLC is legally separate from its owner (or owners), which means you’re less exposed to legal or financial risks.
 LLCs are the most common type of new entity formed today, since they have flexible options for ownership and taxation.
 An LLC can be owned by one person or many.
 If there is more than one owner of the LLC, having a partnership agreement is a good idea.

 Advantages of an LLC

-You get some legal and financial protection if things go wrong – a lawyer can give you the lowdown.
-Banks and investors sometimes take companies more seriously when considering loans.
-And tax can be as simple as it is for sole proprietorships and partnerships.
+You may get some legal and financial protection if things go wrong – a lawyer can give you the lowdown.
+And tax can be relatively simple if you’re taxed as a sole proprietor or S corp.